macbookandrew/Infusionsoft-Shopify-migration/README.md

 0. Create the products in Shopify with variants and SKUs as appropriate
 1. Export all contacts, orders, and products from Infusionsoft
 2. Import into MySQL
     a.
-Run all the `CREATE…` SQL files; modify custom field names as needed
+Run all the `SQL/CREATE…` SQL files; modify custom field names as needed
     b.
 Import the CSV files exported from Infusionsoft
     c.
-Run all the `ALTER…` SQL files to clean up the data a bit
+Run all the `SQL/ALTER…` SQL files to clean up the data a bit
 3. Copy `config.js.example` to `config.js` and add your Shopify API information
 4. Create a private app in your Shopify account and grant it these permissions *at a minimum*:
     1. Read and write